dev9com/parallel-webtest/readme.md

 **NOTE: This project has been *deprecated*.
 Use at your own risk!**

-parallel-webtest is a Java library for Selenium written and maintained by [Dynacron Group](http://www.dynacrongroup.com) It makes running parallel tests with multiple browsers through [Sauce Labs](http://www.saucelabs.com) easy and fast.
+parallel-webtest is a Java library for Selenium written and maintained by [Dev9](http://www.dev9.com) It makes running parallel tests with multiple browsers through [Sauce Labs](http://www.saucelabs.com) easy and fast.
 While you're developing your tests, you can use a local browser, but switching to running multiple remote browsers is as easy as using a single system parameter.